LeetLLM

 Here's a small design exercise you can complete without writing a full system.

-Scenario: You're building a support agent for a logistics platform.
-A merchant messages the agent every few days about delivery issues.
+• Scenario: You're building a coding agent for a platform monorepo.
+A developer returns every few days with migration issues.
 The agent needs to remember three categories of information:

-2. History of each specific dispute (dates, carriers, outcomes).
+2. History of each specific PR or migration attempt (commits, test failures, review comments, outcomes).

 Question: For each of the three categories above, which memory tier (working, core, episodic, semantic, procedural) is the best fit, and why?